WilliamThyer/williamthyer.github.io/_posts/2020-10-29-eeg_coef_plotting.md

 I've wanted an excuse to play around with matplotlib animations and scipy's interpolation functionality.
 In the past, I've just outputted each frame as a .png and then uploaded them all to a gif-making website...
 Not ideal!

 First, I'll briefly describe the data I'm working with.
 These are coefficients from a ordinal logistic regression model that classifies EEG data.
 EEG is electrical activity recorded from an array of electrodes on the scalp.
-It generally represents synchronous activity in the brain.
 Without going into too much detail, this model classifies the number of items an individual is holding in their visual working memory.
 A separate model is trained at each timepoint, with the array of electrodes as the predictors.

 After training the models (I'll make a more in depth blog post about this process at a later date), I extract the coefficients from each subject, each electrode, and each timepoint.
 That leaves us with this: